About Bridgend/Pen-y-Bont ar-ogwr

 Crime and Anti-Social Behaviour in Bridgend/Pen-y-Bont ar-ogwr

-Local crime rates sit broadly in line with national averages.
-Public order accounts for the highest share in Bridgend/Pen-y-Bont ar-ogwr, with 44 incidents logged in January 2026.
+Local crime rates sit higher than national averages.
+Public order accounts for the highest share in Bridgend/Pen-y-Bont ar-ogwr, with 48 incidents logged in March 2026.

 Broadband and Mobile Internet in Bridgend/Pen-y-Bont ar-ogwr